 - Grade 3 (high grade).
 The cells look very abnormal and are said to be poorly differentiated.
 The cancer cells tend to grow and multiply quite quickly and are more aggressive.

 By finding out the stage and grade of the cancer it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
-However, for cancer of the larynx, it may not be possible to give an accurate staging until after an operation to remove the tumour.
+However, for throat (laryngeal) cancer, it may not be possible to give an accurate staging until after an operation to remove the tumour.
 See separate leaflet called Staging and Grading Cancer for more details.

-What are the treatment options for cancer of the larynx?
+What are the treatment options for throat (laryngeal) cancer?

 Treatment options which may be considered include radiotherapy, surgery and chemotherapy.
 The treatment advised for each case depends on various factors such as the exact site of the primary tumour in the larynx, the stage of the cancer (how large the cancer is and whether it has spread), the grade of the cancerous cells and your general health.